For the HOME dehydrator, there are many

 Most herbs and spices do very well in the dehydrator.
 You can keep herbs on their stems so that you do not have little bits of leaves blowing around when dehydrating.
 It is best to use the lowest temperature you can (95-100°F) so as not to burn off the essential oils contained within these little powerhouses of flavor.
 I shred roots to help with a faster drying time.

 Once you taste your own ginger, garlic, and turmeric powders, as well as the many herb blends and seasoning mixes you can prepare yourself, you will never go back to store-bought bottles again!
-Drying Methods for Herbs & Spices can be found here.
+Drying Methods for Herbs & Spices are here.

 Sauces, Broths, and Syrups